-Read or IBM Terminal Control Type I. This Inhibit status is signaled if O (EOT) or N (negative reply) is received while the addressed line is in control mode and executing either of these commands.
-It is also set any time a O is received, providing the 2741 Break feature is not installed.
+Read orIBM Terminal Control Type I. This

+status is signaled if (C (EOT) or (N)

+(negative reply) is received while the

+addressed line is in control mode and

+executing either of these commands.

+It is also set any time a (C) is received,

+providing the 2741 Break feature is not

-IBM Terminal Control Type II.
-This status is signaled if O is received while the addressed line is executing either of these commands and the line is in control mode.
-It is also set any time a O is received.
+installed.IBM Terminal Control Type II.

+status is signaled if (N) is received

+while the addressed line is executing

+either of these commands and the line is in control mode.
+It is also set any time a $\bigcirc$ is received.

 Telegraph Terminal Control Type I. Operating with 83B2/83B3 and 115A terminals, this status is set if the End of Transmission signal (FIGS-H, LTRS) is received while the addressed line is executing either a Read or Inhibit command.
-When using this terminal control type for World Trade operation, this status signals that the EOT sequence (FIGS-H, LTRS) was received during execution of either command.

 Telegraph Terminal Control Type II.
 This status means that the EOT character was received while executing either of these commands.

-Search $\frac{\text{Telegraph Terminal Control Type I}}{(only)}$.
-With either 83B2/83B3 or 115A terminals, this status indicates that the EOT sequence (FIGS-H, LTRS) was received while executing this command.
+World Trade Telegraph Terminal Control.
+This status means that the EOT sequence was received while executing either of these commands.

+SearchTelegraph Terminal Control Type I

+(only).
+With either 83B2/83B3 or

+115A terminals, this status indicates

+that the EOT sequence (FIGS-H, LTRS)

+was received while executing this

-Write This status is signaled if the receiveor Poll control bit in the addressed MCW-1 is ON when the command is accepted.
+command.WriteThis status is signaled if the receive-

+or Poll control bit in the addressed MCW-1 is ON when the command is accepted.
 The command's execution is terminated immediately.

-- Dial If Halt I/O is signaled during the execution of Dial, before Stop was received from the I/O channel (the entire number has not been dialed), the Dial operation is ended with this status. - Prepare If Halt I/O is issued to a line that is executing Prepare, and the line has started to receive (a true start bit was detected) but the ending status has not yet been signaled, then this status is signaled at the normal ending point for this command, after the line returns to Mark. - Enable This status is signaled if Halt I/O is issued to a line that is executing Enable and the call has not yet been answered (Data Set Ready is OFF).
+Dial If Halt I/O is signaled during the execution of Dial, before Stop was received from the I/O channel (the entire number has not been dialed), the Dial operation is ended with this status.

+Prepare If Halt I/O is issued to a line that is executing Prepare, and the line has started to receive (a true start bit was detected) but the ending status has not yet been signaled, then this status is signaled at the normal ending point for this command, after the line returns to Mark.

+- Enable This status is signaled if Halt I/O is issued to a line that is executing Enable and the call has not yet been answered (Data Set Ready is OFF).
 The 'enable' latch is reset. - Wrap This status will be signaled if the receive-control bit in the addressed MCW-1 is ON when the Wrap command is accepted.